AhmadIkhdair/Product-preview-card-component/README.md

 ## Overview

 Made a few updates to this.
-My second frontend mentor test.
+My second frontend mentor challenge.
 Just added a few CSS lines and added this readme file.

 ### Screenshot